Zacatecas (city): The city

+Zacatecas city as seen from Cerro de la Bufa.

 The city is called "con rostro de cantera rosa y corazón de plata" (with a face of pink stone and a heart of silver) because of the pink stone that many of its iconic buildings are made of and the silver that has spurred its development and history.
 Like other mining cities in Mexico, such as Guanajuato and Taxco, the city was built near the mines on very rough terrain.
 It is at the foot of the Cerro de la Bufa, in which was one of the greatest silver mines in the world.
 Instead of having an orderly plan of streets, the Spanish settlement followed the old Indian neighborhoods with narrow streets and alleys squeezed into a large ravine or "cañada".
 Without attempting to modify the rough terrain, development also ran up the hills.
 The main road through town aligns north–south along the Arroyo de la Plata, with the rest of the city filled with small winding alleys and streets and tiny plazas.
 Many of the alleys have names that refer to local legends, such as the "Callejón del Indio Triste" (Alley of the Sad Indian) and "Callejón del Mono Prieto" (Alley of the Dark Monkey).
 The only really open space is the main plaza.
 Even here, it is not possible to stand back far enough to see the whole Baroque façade of the main cathedral.

 Around the city are the Brittany hills or small mountains that contain silver and other minerals such as the Cerro de la Virgen, Cerro de Clérigos, Cerro del Grillo, Cerro del Padre and Cerro de la Bufa.
 These hills are starkly barren of vegetation, due to the semi-desert climate.
 The city is known for its clear air and clean streets, with garbage cans placed every ten meters in the city center.

 This city, along with Guanajuato and Taxco are along a route called the "Ruta de la Plata" or Silver Route.
 These cities are distinguished not only for silver but for the conservation of their colonial façades and narrow streets.
 Zacatecas conserves many of its original structures from the colonial period such as churches, colonial government buildings and monasteries and mansions built by rich miners in pink stone.
 Most of these buildings were constructed in the 18th century, when the silver flowing out of the mines was at its highest.
 These buildings have made the historic center of the city a World Heritage Site.